datastore/datastore.objects/README.md

 ### Attribute

-`datastore-objects` uses descriptor Attributes to track the properties you wish to store.
+`datastore.objects` uses descriptor Attributes to track the properties you wish to store.
 This is heavily based on how other python ORMs (django, app engine) do it.
 In short, you define model attributes like this: